teeteeteeteetee/adobe-discord-rpc/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/14e27cba3be44af2b1128fc7e2a332e2)](https://www.codacy.com/manual/Tee/adobe-discord-rpc/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=lolitee/adobe-discord-rpc&amp;utm_campaign=Badge_Grade) [![Build Status](https://travis-ci.org/lolitee/adobe-discord-rpc.png?branch=master)](https://travis-ci.org/lolitee/adobe-discord-rpc)

-**THE EXTENSION IS STILL IN ALPHA STAGE, THERE WILL BE SOME STUFF THAT DOESN'T WORK** doesn't work on CEP 8 and below, basically 2018 versions
+doesn't work on CEP 8 and below, basically 2018 versions

 // the project will be a little bit inactive for a while due to being busy irl sry ill try to come back as soon as possible